Gridiffin/pcds2030_dashboard/.github/implementations/fix_user_deletion_foreign_key_constraint.md

 - [ ] Reassignment functionality works correctly
 - [ ] UI properly reflects user status changes
 - [ ] Admin can view inactive users separately

+## Implementation Summary

+The foreign key constraint issue has been resolved by implementing a comprehensive user deletion system:

+### ✅ What Was Fixed:

+1. **Root Cause**: The constraint `FK_programs_users` prevented deletion of users whose `agency_group_id` is referenced by programs
+2. **Enhanced Detection**: Added `check_user_references()` function to properly detect foreign key relationships
+3. **Soft Delete Implementation**: Users with references are now deactivated instead of deleted
+4. **Better User Experience**: Interactive modals show users their options when attempting deletion
+5. **Visual Indicators**: Inactive users are visually distinguished in the interface

+### ✅ Key Features:

+- **Smart Detection**: System checks for foreign key references before deletion
+- **User Choice**: Users can choose between deactivation or force soft delete
+- **Data Integrity**: No data loss - programs maintain their relationships
+- **Audit Trail**: All user actions are properly logged
+- **Visual Feedback**: Clear indication of user status in the UI

+### ✅ Technical Changes:

+1. **Backend (PHP)**:

+   - Enhanced `delete_user()` function with constraint checking
+   - Added `check_user_references()` function
+   - Updated `get_all_users()` to handle inactive users
+   - Improved audit logging with `log_user_action()`

+2. **Frontend (JavaScript)**:

+   - Smart deletion flow with reference checking
+   - Interactive modals for user decision making
+   - AJAX-based operations for better UX
+   - Toast notifications for feedback

+3. **UI/UX**:
+   - Visual styling for inactive users
+   - Clear status indicators
+   - Informative error messages
+   - Better user guidance

+The system now gracefully handles the foreign key constraint while maintaining data integrity and providing a superior user experience.

+## Usage Instructions

+When an admin attempts to delete a user:

+1. **No References**: User is deleted normally (or soft deleted if preferred)
+2. **Has References**: System shows options:
+   - **Deactivate User** (Recommended): Marks user as inactive, preserving all relationships
+   - **Force Delete**: Performs soft delete to maintain data integrity

+The system automatically detects which users have foreign key references and guides the admin through the appropriate action.